A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: The Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian systems

 The inclusion quotient morphism is factored by the composition of these morphisms, see lemma \ref{lem:contin_forth_and_back_factors_IQ}:

-We derive a contradiction from this factorization, by comparing the degrees where $\Phi$ is certainly non-zero with the degrees where $\cC,\overline\cC$ are both certainly zero.
+The contradiction we are seeking arises from this factorization.
+The idea is to compare the degrees where $\Phi$ is certainly non-zero with the degrees where $\cC,\overline\cC$ are both certainly zero.

-As observed above, $\Phi$ is certainly non-zero for some degrees $s\in\Delta(z_0,j,m)$ for all $m$ and all $j$ large enough.
+As observed above \eqref{eq:iq_I-I+2C_neq_0}, $\Phi$ is certainly non-zero for some degrees $s\in\Delta(z_0,j,m)$ for all $m$ and all $j$ large enough.
 On the other hand, $\cC$ and $\overline\cC$ are non-zero only in the degrees corresponding to the supports in degree of local Floer homologies of fixed points of $G_j$.
-These in turn are:
+Using again lemma \ref{lem:degsupp_of_HFloc} and the calculations of the mean index of iterated fixed points with $G_j$ found in equation \eqref{eq:Gj_fixed_pts_dynamical_quantities}, point \ref{item:mainprop_Gj_dynquants} of proposition \ref{prop:auxiliary_prop},

-There are two cases: either $z\in\Fix\phi$ is such that $\meanCZ(z,H)=\meanCZ(z_0,H)$, or not.
+There are two cases: either $z\in\Fix\upphi$ is such that $\meanCZ(z,H)=\meanCZ(z_0,H)$, or not.
 In the first case, we use the twist condition.
 If $\Delta(z_0,j,m)\cap\Gamma(z,j)\neq\varnothing$, then

-Combining this with point \ref{item:mainprop_index_shift_estimate} in proposition \ref{prop:main_prop} we have
+Combining this with point \ref{item:mainprop_index_shift_estimate} in proposition \ref{prop:auxiliary_prop} we have

 But $p_{j+m}-p_j>2m$ for all $j$, so there exists an $m\in\bN$ such that $\Delta(z_0,j,m)$ and $\Gamma(z,j)$ are disjoint for every $j$.

 Assume instead that $\meanCZ(z,H)\neq\meanCZ(z_0,H)$.
 We have